shirleyobih1/path-cc.github.io/_news/2021-03-19-Nicholas-Cooley-2021-David-Swanson-Award-Winner.md

 title: "Nicholas Cooley awarded David Swanson Memorial Award "
 date: 2021-03-19T12:00:00+00:00
 excerpt: Nicholas Cooley was awarded the 2021 David Swanson Memorial Award at the March 0SG All-Hands Meeting.
 The memorial was established to honor our late colleage David Swanson who contributed to campus research across the country.
+description: Nicholas Cooley was awarded the 2021 David Swanson Memorial Award at the March 0SG All-Hands Meeting.
+The memorial was established to honor our late colleage David Swanson who contributed to campus research across the country.
 publish: true

 ---

 <figure class="figure float-end" style="margin-left: 1em">